valeriangalliat/markdown-it-anchor/README.md

 to remove the attribute altogether, otherwise the value will be used as attribute value.

+Finally, you can customize how the title text is extracted from the markdown-it tokens (to later generate the slug).
+See [user-friendly URLs](#user-friendly-urls).

 ## User-friendly URLs

 Starting from v5.0.0, markdown-it-anchor dropped the [`string`](https://github.com/jprichardson/string.js) package to retain our core value of being an impartial and secure library.
 Nevertheless, users looking for backward compatibility may want the old `slugify` function:

 ```sh
 npm install string